 1. Ad Design Isn’t the Biggest Indicator of Success

 As marketers, we often wonder how we can most effectively use our budget.
-Francisco Muñoz-Leiva, Janet Hernández-Méndez and Diego Gómez-Carmonac set out to answer this question with a neuromarketing study that measured the effectiveness of advertising in the tourism sector through eye tracking technology.
+Francisco Muñoz-Leiva, Janet Hernández-Méndez and Diego Gómez-Carmonac set out to answer this question with a neuromarketing study that measured the effectiveness of advertising in the tourism sector through eye-tracking technology.

 The study compared the visibility and recall of advertising banners on three different sites: a hotel blog, Facebook, and TripAdvisor.
 The study monitored metrics of eye movement and promotional recall.

 The result was that the Facebook banner generated the most attention and recall among the participants.
 Although the banner was in the same position on all three sites, the Facebook ad attracted participants' attention more frequently and for longer periods of time.
-This was attributed to complexity of the website design and how it influences viewing patterns.
+This was attributed to the complexity of the website design and how it influences viewing patterns.
 Facebook had less content on the page than TripAdvisor or the blogs so it got the best results.

 2. Different Payment Methods Generate Different Emotions

-The conclusion of this study found that consumers perceived PayPal as a safer, more rewarding and more effective payment method.
+The conclusion of this study found that consumers perceived PayPal as a safer, more rewarding, and more effective payment method.
 In contrast, credit cards activated areas associated with negative and dangerous events.